StoneBlue/EngineEnhancement/README.md

 The AxisRotationCopy module copies one of the local Euler angles of a transformation to another transform (or transforms).
 This allows model components to be moved based on gimbal positions, for instance.
 Multiple transforms can be listed, and all transforms with the destination transform's name in the model will be updated.
 The axis from the source transform is identified by adding `#pitch`, `#yaw`, or `#roll` to the end of the transform's name (eg. `engine_gimbal#pitch`).

 -`transformName`: (Required, string) A comma-delimited list of (source transform, destination transform) pairs.
+-`axisResponseRate`: (Optional, float, default 1.0) Changes how quickly the axes respond to new locations.

 >     MODULE
 >     {